Reunion's Shawn Thia On Christopher Lee As A Role Model: "He Ages Like Fine Wine"

 2/ Building chemistry on Reunion was tough.

-Reunion was filmed shortly after the circuit breaker was lifted but production under COVID-19-safety protocols made it difficult for Shawn to build rapport with his cast-mates.
+Reunion was filmed shortly after the circuit breaker was lifted but production under Covid-19-safety protocols made it difficult for Shawn to build rapport with his cast-mates.
 “On Titoudao, we were all stuck in Ipoh for three months — we eat together, we play together, we work together,” says Shawn.
 “For Reunion, we had to put in extra effort to work on the relationship.
 It was a good thing we were all on the same page.
-We could actually joke around each other.
+We could actually joke with each other.
 The Reunion set was actually more light-hearted than Titoudao; Titoudao was quite intense.”

 3/ Working with veterans Lim Kay Tong and Peter Yu was a dream come to.